Research-Informatics/code-library/src/demographics.md

 layout: default
 ---

-## Demograhpic Snips
+## Demographic Snips

 ### .demo
 Use this to get basic demographics for a known cohort for extraction.
 Requires cohort joined on patientepicid.

-_birthdate, deathdate, zip, etc not included as they are hipaa_ **Sex note:** default to sexassignedatbirth, if others are requested include "sex as legalsex, genderidentity" **Race note:** default to cdwrrace as race "firstrace" means nothing as is confusing, suggests something we cannot assume.
+_birthdate, deathdate, zip, etc not included as they are hipaa_

+**Sex note:** default to sexassignedatbirth, if others are requested include "sex as legalsex, genderidentity" **Race note:** default to cdwrrace as race "firstrace" means nothing as is confusing, suggests something we cannot assume.
 **Other demographics fields:** "vitalstatus, interpreterneeded, firstrace, secondrace, countryoforigin, highestlevelofeducation, mychartstatus, maritalstatus"